 - the detection of toxic alkyloximes and aromates in alkyd resins

 - multiple headspace extraction (MHE) to quantify residual solvent contents

 - the development of profiles (finger print) for various diluting agents and solvent mixtures

 Atomic Absorption Spectrometry - AAS

 This spectroscopic analysis method is used to quantitatively determine various elements contained in different materials.
 It is possible, for example, to establish the composition of steel, alloys and corrosion products.
 The analysis of binders in concrete specimens thus includes the characterisation of the binder (cement type), taking into account the carbon and sulphur content, and the quantitative determination of the composition of old concrete.
-The Picture 2 shows a ternary diagram (CaO - SiO2 - Al2O3) depicting the classification of binders.

 Using the incident light microscope it is possible to analyse the morphology and structure of material specimens, at a magnification of up to 500X.
-The structure of applied layers, the succession of the individual layers and any faults (blisters, inclusions, pinholes, etc.) can thus be determined, especially in coating samples.
+The structure of applied layers, the succession of the individual layers and any faults (blisters, inclusions, pores, etc.) can thus be determined, especially in coating samples.
 Based on computer-aided image analysis it is also possible to determine other characteristics such as the material strengths of the individual layers or the size of underfilm corrosion surfaces.
 Metallographical structure investigations (structure, texture, particle size) are also carried out using a reflected light microscope.
 In special cases, such as the determination of mineral phase and structure, thin sections with a transmitted light microscope (polarising microscope) will be used.